beemarie/knative-lab/workshop/exercise-3/README.md

     [1,1,2,3,5]
     ```

-7. Congratulations!
+6. Congratulations!
 You've got your first Knative application deployed and responding to requests.
 Try sending some different number requests.
 If you stop making requests to the application, you should eventually see that your application scales itself back down to zero.
 Watch the pod until you see that it is `Terminating`.
 This should take approximately 90 seconds.

     ```
     kubectl get pods --watch
     ```

     Note: To exit the watch, use `ctrl + c`.

+7. We'll redeploy this same application in a different way in the next exercise, so let's clean up.

+    ```
+    kn service delete fib-knative
+    ```

 Continue on to [exercise 4](../exercise-4/README.md).